 Looking for free Minecraft games?
 If you've exhausted Minecraft, or you're looking for games similar to Minecraft but don't want to pay the price tag that comes with them, these free Minecraft games will fill that block shaped hole in your life.
 These games may not feature the same creative and survival modes Minecraft is known for, but they should keep you entertained.

-Although these games aren’t all exactly Minecraft, some of them get incredibly close and Minecraft lovers are sure to find something they recognise and love from Mojang’s blocky universe in each of these six games such as survival-horror Unturned, or the endless possibilities of Roblox’s mad player-created worlds.
+Although these games aren't one-to-one replicas of Minecraft, some of them get incredibly close and Minecraft lovers are sure to find something they recognise and love from Mojang's blocky universe in each of these six games such as survival-horror Unturned, or the endless possibilities of Roblox's mad player-created worlds.
 Or if you're new to Minecraft, these free alternatives provide a little taste of the block-building behemoth.

 Whether you enjoy crafting, building, adventuring, surviving, or even just Minecraft's aesthetic – these free Minecraft games do veer off the Minecraft formula in a number of ways, but in return they offer something a little bit different.
 Keep reading for your gateway to more of the same block-building tranquillity that Minecraft serves on tap.

 Here are the best free Minecraft games: